ShaggyDog18/SD_SayNumber/README.md

 - `bool sayAny(uint8_t say, DFRobotDFPlayerMini& myDFPlayer)` - pronounces any MP3 file/message by its number; mp3 files should be named as 001.mp3-255.mp3 according to DFPlayer message naming convention (please, refer to the player [datasheet](https://github.com/DFRobot/DFRobotDFPlayerMini/blob/master/doc/FN-M16P%2BEmbedded%2BMP3%2BAudio%2BModule%2BDatasheet.pdf)).
 Usually **sayAny** method is used to pronounce prefix/postfix for the number like meters/kilometers/miles, etc. Returns *true* if a message was played OK (in synch mode), or the queue is not overflowed (in the async mode).
 Returns *false* if issues or the queue is full.

-- `bool sayAsyncMode(DFRobotDFPlayerMini& myDFPlayer)` - pronounces a pre-constructed message of several MP3 files in an asynchronous non-blocking mode.
+- `bool sayAsyncMode(DFRobotDFPlayerMini& myDFPlayer)` - pronounces a pre-constructed message that may consist of several MP3 files in an asynchronous non-blocking mode.
 The message construction is performed by **sayNumber()** and **sayAny()** methods.
 Returns *true* if player has started playing MP3 file getting it from the queue.
 Returns *false* if the player is still busy playing a message, or the queue is empty and there is nothing to play.

 - `void setLanguage(uint8_t language)` - sets the language.